X-ace-V/src-service-setup/src-service-setup/README.md

 - `express`: Web framework for Node.js
 - `dotenv`: Loads environment variables from .env file
 - `fs-extra`: Module that extends the built-in fs module with additional methods
+- `nodemon`: Automatically restarts your Node.js server on file changes for faster development.

 ## License